 The Business Risk of Poor Barcode Quality

-At last week’s GS1 Connect Conference in Las Vegas, GS1 was distributing a sheet showing the various levels of risk associated specifically with poor data quality in supply chain operations, in-store operations and sales, and e-commerce paths to purchase.
+At GS1 Connect Conference in Las Vegas, a chart was distributed, showing the various levels of risk associated specifically with poor data quality in supply chain operations, in-store operations and sales, and e-commerce paths to purchase.
 Here is what they said:

 - Data quality impacts the entire supply chain system